Hamiltonian mechanics: Conservation of energy

+Regarding extensions to the Euler-Lagrange formulation which use dissipation functions (See Lagrangian_mechanics § Extensions_to_include_non-conservative_forces), e.g. the Rayleigh dissipation function, energy is not conserved when a dissipation function has effect.
+It is possible to explain the link between this and the former requirements by relating the extended and conventional Euler-Lagrange equations: grouping the extended terms into the potential function produces a velocity dependent potential.
+Hence, the requirements are not satisfied when a dissipation function has effect.

 Hamiltonian of a charged particle in an electromagnetic field

 A sufficient illustration of Hamiltonian mechanics is given by the Hamiltonian of a charged particle in an electromagnetic field.
 In Cartesian coordinates the Lagrangian of a non-relativistic classical particle in an electromagnetic field is (in SI Units):

 where q is the electric charge of the particle, φ is the electric scalar potential, and the A_{i} are the components of the magnetic vector potential that may all explicitly depend on $x_i$ and $t$.